 Livermore is good at breaking forward to support the front players, as they attack and has a good finish, often calmly side-footing home, with placement or power depending what the situation requires.

-Following an extended absence when he broke a leg in the early part of 2008-09, Jake came into the first team squad and scored after coming on as a substitute against Barcelona in the Wembley Cup.
-Within a couple games of games, Livermore was loaned out to Derby County for a month initially.
+Following an extended absence when he broke a leg in the early part of 2008-09, Jake signed a new two year deal in July and came into the first team squad and scored after coming on as a substitute against Barcelona in the Wembley Cup.
+Within a couple games of games, Livermore was loaned out to Derby County, initially for a month.

 Was always on the fringes of the squad and looked like he might be a useful member of the first team group, but was regularly put out on loan with spells at Peterborough United, Ipswich Town and Leeds United in the following seasons.